 What is the purpose of high range?

 The only way you can get unstuck is if you get one wheel in the air, and then all of the drive will go to that one.
-If you get two in the air on different axles, you wont be going anywhere without a differential locker, LSD or a recovery!
+If you get two in the air on different axles, you wont be going anywhere without a diff lock or LSD or a recovery!

 A lot of 4WD’s can engage high range from 2WD without having to stop today, but read your owners manual to find out more.